 Next, stuff the cabbage into a large glass food container.
 Top the container with a quartered onion to weigh it down.
 This helps pack the cabbage down and keep it in the brine you’re making.
-Then, cover with a paper towel and seal it with a rubber band.
+Then, cover with a paper towel or clean cloth towel and seal it with a rubber band.

 Place the whole thing in a cool spot overnight and, in the morning, make sure the sauerkraut is totally submerged in liquid.
 This is how the magic will happen.
 Cabbage “scum” will form.
 Don’t worry, this is totally normal.
 Check on the cabbage every other day, skimming off any that forms on the surface.

 Finally, after at least four weeks, your homemade sauerkraut is ready!
 Store it safely in an airtight container in the refrigerator for up to six months.Print

 Sauerkraut combines one of the healthiest foods there is (cabbage) with one of the most beneficial and time-honored food preparation methods ever used (fermentation).

 - 1 large head of shredded cabbage

 - Place cabbage on a large wooden cutting board.
 Remove the outer leaves of the cabbage, then cut the cabbage into quarters and trim out the core.
 Slice each quarter down its length, into thin ribbons.